i-nithissh/i-nithissh/README.md

 # 💫 About Me:
 <!-- Description -->
 <h3 align="center" style="font-family: 'Poppins', sans-serif;">
-  I'm <strong>Nithissh S S</strong>, a final-year engineering student with a passion for IoT and development!
+  I'm <strong>Nithissh S S</strong>, a final-year Ece student with a passion for IoT and development!
   I enjoy exploring new technologies, problem-solving, and enhancing my skills in AI and development.
   When I'm not coding, you can find me working on exciting IoT projects or indulging in video editing.
 </h3>